-If you are a member of New College and need any welfare support, please do not hesitate any of the members on the Welfare team with whom you feel comfortable.
+If you are a member of New College and need any welfare support, please do not hesitate to reach out to any of the members on the Welfare team with whom you feel comfortable.
 A separate document with all MCR welfare information is available here.